Female Sex Addiction & Its Symptoms

 Private Counselling For Women Addicted To Sex::Sydney And Online

-Female sexual addiction disorder is little different from male sexual addiction disorder, however female sex addiction is rarely spoken about and therefore sex addicted women are less likely to identify their problem and seek help.
+Female sex addiction disorder is little different from male sexual addiction disorder, however female sex addiction is rarely spoken about, and therefore sex addicted women are less likely to identify their problem and seek help.
 A common belief classifies sex addiction as a predominant male problem.
 In reality, women of any age or social standing, sexual orientation, culture, or ethnic background can become caught up in the cycle of sexual addiction.

 ABOUT HEALTHY FEMALE SEXUALITY